catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

 the VPN are configured, the peers should automatically detect each other and bring up the VPN.
 When the VPN is up, the status will change to ``ACTIVE``.

-VPN Setup using a bash script
+VPN setup using a bash script
 =============================

 The Catalyst Cloud team have created a bash script that simplifies the